Charlie9009/CI_MS1_MYGYM/README.md

 ## Deployment

-* The site was deployed to github pages.
+* *The site was deployed to github pages.*

+    1. Log in to Github.
-    1. In your repository find the settings button and click it.
+    2. In your repository find the settings button and click it.
-    2. Scroll down to GitHub Pages, beneath it says "Pages settings now has its own dedicated tab!
+    3. Scroll down to GitHub Pages, beneath it says "Pages settings now has its own dedicated tab!
 Check it out here!"
 Click on "Check it out here".
+    4. Find source.
-    3. Find source and from the drop-down menu select master from branch, click save, let it update.
+    5. From the drop-down menu select master from branch, click save, let it automatically update.
-        * Here is a live link to the page https://charlie9009.github.io/CI_MS1_MYGYM/

-## Responsive on all devices

-## Languages Used

-* HTML5

-* CSS3

-## Libraries and different programs used

-* To get the "Modal Log in pop up window" to work, Bootstrap 4.1.3, jQuery and Popper JS was used.

-* Font Awesome icons where used for social media in the footer.

-* The Gitpod terminal was used to commit and push to Github.

-* Github is used to store the code.

-* Balsamiq was used to create the projects wireframes.

-* WC3 Validator, Jigsaw W3 Validator, Wave Validator, Lighthouse and ami.responsivedesign were all used to test the website.
+    6. You can now find a live version of the published site under Github pages https://charlie9009.github.io/CI_MS1_MYGYM/.

+### Forking a repository

+    1. Log in to Github.
+    2. Find the repository.
+    3. In the top right corner click the fork button.
+    4. Now you will have a copy of the repository in your account.

+### Cloning a repository

+    1. Log in to Github.
+    2. Find the repository.
+    3. Above the file window locate the green code button and click it.
+    4. To clone the repository using https copy the link.
+    5. Open Git bash.
+    6. Change the current directory to where you want the repository cloned.
+    7. In your terminal type now type “Git clone” followed by the repository you copied.
+    8. Press Enter.
+    9. Done.

 ## Code Credit